jmieses/jmportfolio.github.io/_posts/2020-04-04-deCasteljauAlgorithm.md

 ## Introduction

 The deCasteljau's algorithm introduces a way to create Bezier curves through the evaluation of Bernstein polynomial.
-The algorithm recursively iterates over the control points and produces a numerical stable Bezier curve.

 A Bezier curve is a parametric polynomial curve that uses polynomials for its coordinates functions [1].
 Consequently, an nth-degree Bezier curve is defined by

 $$\textbf{C}(u) = \sum^n_{i=0}B_{i,n}(u)\textbf{P}_{i} \qquad  0 \leq u \leq 1. $$

+The deCasteljau's algorithm recursively iterates over the control points to produces a numerical stable Bezier curve.

 <p>The $\textbf{P}_i$ are called the control points, and they are the geometric coefficients of the Bezier curve.